 Now the situation changed dramatically, the both OCR and ICR techniques are known, and the technologies are mostly affordable for every business.
 Moreover, there are a lot of companies that offer document digitization services.

 Even better, with the rise of the smartphones, we may have ICR engines enabled in our mobile devices.
-All we need is to have an Android or iOS smartphone with the decent video camera.
+All we need is to have an Android or iOS smartphone with a decent video camera.

 Real-Time Text Recognition